 If you find the video archive will not play, you can always try the audio.
 That audio only may work on your device.

 If you have a very slow connection like dial-up, which is less than 300kbs, you will not be able to watch the live video service without experiencing buffering.
 You could try watching the audio-only version, which requires only 50kbs of bandwidth.
 If you think you have high speed internet, but the video is still buffering, try pausing the video for a few seconds then resume playing.
 To run a test to measure how much bandwidth you have, you can visit this website: http://www.speakeasy.net/speedtest/ and click on the city nearest you.

 The archives are not available during live broadcasts, if you want to watch an archive you must wait until the live broadcast has ended.
 Power outages, internet outages, and maintenance downtime sometimes also affect the availability of the archives during non-broadcasting times.
 We know that many saints depends on the archives, and we want to do our best to keep the times when the archives are unavailable as brief as possible.

 We started podcasting in July 2013, and services prior to that are not available as a podcast.
 Also, due to occasional technical problems, we were not able to create a podcast for every service.
 If you are looking for the newest podcast, it can take iTunes up to 24 hours to update our podcast feed and give you access to the latest downloads.

 Archives and Live Broadcasts work on newer model Samsung TVs.
-Archives work on most LG and Vizio models.
+Archives will work on most LG and Vizio models.
 Live broadcast does not work on most LG, Vizio, or older Samsung TVs.

 Your Smart TV must support HLS to be able to watch the live broadcast using its built-in web browser.